-31.1 BAD CHECK PROCESSING
+31.1 RETURNED PAYMENT PROCESSING

-A \$25.00 charge will be added to the member's account for checks returned as "Insufficient Funds", "Account Closed", "Uncollected Funds", or "Payment Stopped."
+A \$25.00 penalty charge will be added to the member's account for payments returned from a banking or credit facility as a payment failure for any reason.

-A notice will be mailed to the member stating the check amount and reason for return.
-The notice shall state clearly that the check amount and charge must be redeemed at the cooperative office with cash, certified check or money order within five (5) business days.
+A notice will be mailed to the member stating the payment amount and reason for return.
+The notice shall state clearly that the payment amount and penalty charge must be redeemed at the cooperative office by use of cash, certified check, credit or debit card, or money order within five (5) business days.

-If member fails to make restitution as instructed in the notice, an employee will be sent without further notice to effect collection of the amount of the check and appropriate collection charges.
-If the amount of the check and charges are not paid, the member's account will be disconnected in accordance with the cooperative's right to discontinue service (Continuity and Discontinuance of Service Policy).
+If member fails to make restitution as instructed in the notice, an employee will be sent without further notice to effect collection of the amount of the returned payment and appropriate collection charges.
+If the amount of the payment and penalty charges are not paid, the member's account will be disconnected in accordance with the cooperative's right to discontinue service (Continuity and Discontinuance of Service Policy).

-The cooperative reserves the right to no longer accept checks from a member after presentation of two (2) checks within a six (6) month period being returned as "Insufficient Funds", "Account Closed", "Uncollected Funds", or "Payment Stopped," regardless of whether the member made restitution in accordance with the cooperative's notices in each case.
-The cooperative shall reconsider the acceptance of a check from such members after 24 months of acceptable payment history has been demonstrated.
-For purposes of this Policy, acceptable payment history shall be generally defined as the most recent twelve (12) month payment record being free of Late Fees, penalty charges, and collection visits to a service location by a cooperative employee.
+The cooperative reserves the right to no longer accept checks from a member after presentation of two (2) payments from a checking account within a six (6) month period being returned from a banking facility as payment failure, regardless of whether the member made restitution in accordance with the cooperative's notices in each case.
+The cooperative shall reconsider the acceptance of a check from such members no sooner than 24 months after the most recent payment failure, and so long as their payment register for the most recent consecutive twelve (12) month period has been free of Late Fees, penalty charges, and collection visits to a service location by a cooperative employee.